Rear Ported Speaker Placement (Guide)

 This is known as the golden triangle rule in sound because the distance between you and your speakers is equal on all 3 sides forming an equilateral triangle.

-Even then, you could still use time alignment, which basically corrects the discrepancy by using a delay) to adjust for this.
+You could also use time alignment, which basically helps with timing discrepancies by using a delay to adjust for this.

 Yet another thing you could do that could help you get the most out of your speakers is using toe in.